cerebral-legacy/cerebral-reference-app/README.md

 A reference application for Cerebral

 ### Before you dive in...
 [An introduction video can be seen here](http://www.youtube.com/watch?v=WhttyHQ8q_M).
 Keep it mind that this is a startup codebase.
 A lot of changes has been made a long the way, which usually suggests a complete mess of a codebase.
-I am not stating that we do not have mess, just stating that this really is a "real life codebase"!
+I am not stating that Cerebral completely prevents mess in fast changing startup projects, but it does a really good job at it.
+Nothing here is cleaned up, this is our frontend codebase February 17.
+2016.